jaken525/Davilex-Archive-Unpacker/README.md

 # Davilex-Archive-Unpacker
 Automatically detects the archive type: regular or compressed.

+# Requirements
+-zlib library
-Required files for unpacking: IMG and IND.
+-files for unpacking: IMG and IND.